Floe-Project/Floe/readme.md

 - We pair `Nix` with `just` for accessing great tools, being able to deeply integrate the project and be consistent across machines (local/CI/Linux/macOS).
 - We try to focus on making the code a joy to work on: programming can be fun.
 - Incrementally improve the codebase, it's still a work-in-progress.
 Unfortunately there's still some technical debt to pay off.
+- In years to come we might make more use of the Zig programming language.